ryansheehy0/Neo-C/Readme.md

 else return 3;
 ```

-- Things that throw errors
-  - Integer division by zero throws an error.
-  - Integer overflowing or underflowing throws an error.

 ### [Removing gotos](#neo-c)
 `goto`s are removed from Neo-C because they can create very confusing code.
 However, there are some legitimate use cases for `goto`s, but these have been addressed with Neo-C other features.
 1. Breaking out of nested loops